bostonkj/bostonkj.github.io/README.md

 	- Class github pages

 - A place to create blog posts
+	- Date and time
+	- Title
+	- Body
 - An archive of blog posts
+	- Display
+		- Date, Title
+		- Body
 - Ability to format Markdown (research)
+	- Ideally, would like to be able to have markdown in the posts
+	- Lists, bold, italic, underline, size, etc

 ### Written in: